abhyantrika/convo_lenna/README.md

-Simple feature extraction using convo nets in theano
+Simple feature extraction using convo nets in theano on Lenna.